-5.1 It is clear the proposed development would not cause any impacts upon existing green infrastructure, biodiversity, ecosystem resilience or protected species.
-The proposal has fully followed the step-wise approach as prescribed by Chapter 6 of Planning Policy Wales, and the development would provide a net benefit for biodiversity which is commensurate to the scale of the proposals.
+5.1 It is clear the development has not caused any impacts upon existing green infrastructure, biodiversity, ecosystem resilience or protected species.
+The development has fully followed the step-wise approach as prescribed by Chapter

+6 of Planning Policy Wales, and the development would provide a net benefit for biodiversity which is commensurate to the scale of the works.